The Bactiguard Technology

 How it works

 Bacteria and other microbes adhere to the surface of medical devices.
-The bacteria often form a biofilm, making them more resistant to antibiotics and the patient’s immune system, resulting in an increased risk of infection.
+The bacteria often form a biofilm which makes them more resistant to antibiotics and the patient’s own immune system, resulting in an increased risk of infection.

-The quantities of noble metals are small, and no toxicological or pharmacological amounts are released.
-To put the quantities into perspective, an amount of noble metals equivalent to the size of a pea will result in a coating that covers an entire football field.
+The quantities of noble metals used are minimal, and no toxicological or pharmacological amounts are released.
+To put it in perspective, an amount of noble metals equivalent to the size of a pea can coat an entire football field.

 A unique approach

-We work constantly to develop the technology to be able to apply it to new products, regardless of surfaces and materials.
-It has been successfully applied to titanium, stainless steel, latex, silicone, polymers, ceramic, and textile materials.
-Since it is approved for implants that can remain in the body for a lifetime, there are many potential areas of use such as knee and hip implants.
-The coating technology can be used in most areas where there is a medical need for infection prevention and tissue-friendly properties.
+Bactiguard continuously invests in R&D to develop the technology to be able to further apply it to new products, regardless of surfaces or materials.
+The technology has been successfully applied to titanium, stainless steel, latex, silicone, polymers, ceramic, and textile materials.
+Since it is approved for implants that can remain in the body for a lifetime, there are many potential areas of use.
+The coating technology can be used in most areas where high infection rates lead to a medical need for infection prevention and tissue-friendly properties.

-Since the coating is ultra-thin, the visual, mechanical, or dimensional properties of the device, such as thickness or rigidity, are not affected.
-Medical devices with Bactiguard’s coating put no additional requirements on sterile barriers or packaging and can be sterilized according to standardized methods.
+Since the coating is ultra-thin, visual, mechanical, or dimensional properties of the coated medical device, such as thickness or rigidity, are not affected.
+Medical devices with Bactiguard’s infection prevention coating put no additional requirements on sterile barriers or packaging and can be sterilized according to standardized methods.
 There are no specific requirements for healthcare professionals’ usage procedures or for waste management.
-The production process is also customizable and can easily be scaled up.
+The production process is also customizable and can easily be scaled.

 Strong patent and protection of the technology